What is the Management Development Programme?

 Can I attend an MDP course that is hosted in a different Country?

 Yes.
 All of our courses are delivered in English and are open to any club manager in Europe or the Middle East to attend regardless of location.
+Now also offered in Spanish in Spain (more languagues will come)

 How much does it cost to attend an MDP course?